lexyerresta/lexyerresta/README.md

 🌱 I’m currently growing skills on **Typescript, BaaS, React.js and Next.js**

-😼 **The failed that comes from trying still better than you never tried.**
+😼 **The Failed that comes from trying is better than you never tried.**

  </div>